grubbcc/anagrams/README.md

 There is one small catch, however.
 In order to make a steal, you must rearrange at least two of the tiles.
 For example it would be possible to steal LAUNCHPAD from CHALUPA, but you could not steal READING to form PREBOARDING because the latter can be spelled by inserting letters into the former without changing their order.

 Scoring methods vary, but in general, the player with the most words a the end of the game win.
 Long words are awarded more points than short ones.

-Those are the basics.
-But wait!
-There's more.
-Check out some these other amazing features:

 ## Development